Event experience Title: The Political Dr. Seuss

 - Why did Dr. Seuss write these stories?
 In other words, what was he trying to teach his readers about war, politics, power, corruption, cultural sensitivity (etc.)?

-End your journal with some concluding thoughts about the purpose of Dr. Seuss’s work and the contributions he made to our understanding of World War II.
+End your essay with some concluding thoughts about the purpose of Dr. Seuss’s work and the contributions he made to our understanding of World War II.

 Contact information available on the SCC Sophomore Portfolio (Capstone) website.